mobile device page menu

 The adults do have their own outdoor space as well, although theirs has direct access to the house (via a back porch for drying off their feet!) ....and I'm planning on enlarging it even more maybe next year...I'm thinking " even more play space"!

-It's been a very wet and nasty winter this year (it does this about every 7-10 years now for as long as I can remember and I'm almost 60!)
-So the dogs area is nothing but mud even with the wood shavings on their pathways, and so they have to use the tiny little front yard for playtime or else they get mired in mud!
+It was a very wet and nasty winter the year this was taken (it does this about every 7-10 years now for as long as I can remember and I'm almost 60!)
+So the dogs area was nothing but mud even with the wood shavings on their pathways, and so they were confined to the tiny little front yard for playtime or else they get mired in mud!
 You can see Ami is full of it as she was racing around in the back pen this morning and Boss is clean.
 I guess it's front yard playtime for the next few days or a couple of weeks....
 Although I won't complain about the mud (knowing that others are hitting MASSIVE cold temps this winter) still...I can't WAIT until it's nice weather again!

 A slideshow of a few of our past pups enjoying life